 Temperatures at locations T1, T2, T3, T4, T5 and T13 were taken with a contact type pyrometer.
 Temperatures at the other locations were taken with a probe-type pyrometer to facilitate getting internal temperatures under the shrouding of the heating unit.
 T1, T2, T3, and T4 were measured with the front exterior panel removed.

 Two runs with each refractory were performed.
 HL1 errors prevented us from recording control temperatures during one run.
 A summary of the temperatures at the recording sites is given in Table 1.
-Control is the refractory that was shipped in the unit, while No-Smoke is RSI refractory material.
+Control is the refractory that was shipped in the unit, while No-Smoke is UETC refractory material.

 Table 1: Measurements around the Heating Unit